When Fear and Panic Sparks Last-Minute Prepping – How Do You Deal With That?

 5. Sometimes you need to just disconnect from all the craziness yourself.
 In a way, you may need to just limit your contact with the world for a while to keep yourself sane.
 I know I have trouble when people start to feed into the craziness.
 I will disconnect as much as I can (I still have to go to work every weekday).

-You should try to be as helpful as you can while being calm and reasonable.
+You should try to be as helpful as possible while remaining calm and reasonable.
 You do not want to feed into the panic and craziness.
-You want people to be prepared even though they are waiting until the last minute.
+You want people to be prepared, even if they wait until the last minute.

 Thanks for reading,